Upstreams are configured in Bytesafe on the Registry page for a specific registry.

 URL to any npm compatible registry

 Using a URL to a custom npm compatible registry is also a valid option for an upstream.
-This could be another Bytesafe registry outside of your account or any other compatible npm registry provider.
+This could be another Bytesafe registry outside of your workspace or any other compatible npm registry provider.

 To add such an upstream, select the Custom URL option in the drop-down list in the “Other upstreams” section and add the URL to the registry and any other information required for access the registry (authentication token or similar).

 Git repository as an upstream